-Dung was left for 48 hours before the volume of dung remaining was recorded.
-From this the volume of dung removed over the 48-hour period was calculated.
-48 hours allows enough time for all types of dung beetle to utilise the dung while still fresh, which coincides with the time of peak requirement and hence peak competition (Krell-Westerwolbesloh et al. 2004).
-The dung was disposed of away from the study area and the experiment repeated with a new ‘round’ of dung piles created.
-A record was made of which 'round' of experiments related to which results, Table 1, to account for differences in weather and dung quality on different days.
-Observations were made at each dung pile to find evidence of action by dung beetles, such as burrows and rolled balls, to ensure that beetles were present.
+Dung was left out in the experimental array for 48 h before being revisited, whereupon observations of dung beetle activity (presence/absence of burrows and dung balls) were noted and the volume of dung remaining was measured.
+The old dung was disposed of away from the study area and the experiment repeated in a new ‘round’ of fresh dung piles with different placement at each site (Table 1).
 In total 96 dung piles were used in this study.

+Note: Tables go at the back of the document, not embedded in the text, and the format of the table must conform with the journal’s requirements.

 Table 1 – Timing of the experimental set up.
 This study was carried out over the course of one week with dung left for 48-hours each time.
 This led to an overlap of treatment setup and recording as shown below to make the most effective use of time.